-There will be a 90-minute final exam which covers both parts of the course (i.e., Prof. Burda's part and Prof. Weinke's part) equally.
-The exam will be held online.
+There will be a 90-minute final online exam which covers both parts of the course (i.e., Prof. Burda's part and Prof. Weinke's part) equally.
+This course provides 6 ECTS points.

 4 Literature

 Galí, Jordi (2003): New Perspectives on Monetary Policy, Inflation, and the Business Cycle, Advances in Economic Theory, edited by: M. Dewatripont, L. Hansen, and S. Turnovsky, Vol. III, 151-197, Cambridge University Press.